strongswan/swidGenerator/README.rst

       --doc-separator DOCUMENT_SEPARATOR
-                            Specify a separator string by which the SWID XML documents are separated. e.g for 2 x newlines use $'\n\n'
+                            Specify a separator string by which the SWID XML documents are separated. e.g for 1 newlines use $'\n'

       --full                Dumps the full SWID tags including file tags for each package